Model exploration in gravitational-wave astronomy with the maximum population likelihood: The maximum population likelihood

 where

 Given Eqs.~\eqref{eq:delta_mpl} and~\eqref{eq:delta_xi}, the problem of calculating $\Lstroke, \pistroke$ reduces to the problem of simply finding the locations and weights of $n$ delta functions.
 In Section~\ref{subs:comp}, we explore three different approaches to this problem.
-One of these algorithms will allow us to test our conjecture and show that it is born out numerically.